defenseunicorns/leapfrogai/packages/supabase/README.md

 - Migrations should only update tables that have to do with their associated package.
 For example, the UI should not have associated migrations that affect the vector database, so no migration files doing so should be in the UI's supabase migrations directory.
 This keeps package migrations separable from one another.
 - When adding new migrations for a package that does not yet have migrations, remember to do the following to add a new K8s migration job
   - add a `migration-job.yaml` in the package's template directory
-  - add a `Dockerfile` to build the image that contains the Supabase CLI and migrations
   - update the package's `zarf.yaml` to include the new image
   - update the `Makefile` to build the new migrations image
   - add the new migrations image to the `release.yaml` pipeline